 - Who May Register;

-- What Happens If There Is A Match; and
+- What Happens If There Is A Match;

-- On-line Voluntary Registry Forms
+- On-line Voluntary Registry Forms.

-The registry forms have been included on-line to allow persons to submit their request for registration via e-mail.
+The registry forms were posted on-line to allow persons to submit their request for registration via email.
 The VR brochures have been distributed to private adoption agencies including Catholic Charities, Volunteers of America, and St. Elizabeth's Foundation, Jewish Family Services, Open Arms Adoption Services, Inc. and Beacon House Adoption Service, Inc.